-Since it’s introduction, the CARMA Placement Program has assisted more than 200 retired racing Thoroughbreds and has expanded from the management of five horses at a time to over 20.
+Since it’s introduction in 2012, the CARMA Placement Program has assisted more than 220 retired racing Thoroughbreds and has expanded from the management of five horses at a time to over 20.

 There are three major requirements for a horse to join the program:

 1. Owners of the horse must participate in the 0.03% (3/10 ths of 1%) purse contribution program adopted by the California Horse Racing Board (CHRB).

 2. The horse must have raced or have a recorded work at a CHRB recognized track or training center in the last six months (Santa Anita Park, Los Alamitos, Del Mar Thoroughbred Club, Golden Gate Fields, San Luis Rey Downs or CARF).

 3. The horse must be a gelding, filly or mare.
 Intact males must be gelded prior to acceptance.

 What to Expect

 After contact is made, a representative from CARMA will meet with the trainer, observe the horse and secure pertinent information including history and condition.
 Once completed, a $500 donation to CARMA is due, which is applied directly toward the first month of care.
 Before the horse is transported, the Transfer & Surrender form must be signed by both parties.
 CARMA does its best to accommodate your horse as quickly as possible, but please be patient, as it can take some time.